 For New York State purposes, the cost is not limited by the federal expense limits of IRC section 179A(b)(2), and the credit may be allowed even if some or all of the cost is expensed under IRC section 179.

 Qualified hybrid vehicle

 You may claim \$2,000 for each qualified hybrid vehicle registered in New York State.
-You may not claim both this credit and the clean-fuel vehicle property credit for the same vehicle.

 Definitions